 The Supermutants were designed by the late, great Adam Adamowitcz, and the base characters were built by Jonah Lobe.
 I designed armors based on Adam’s sketches and designed the key Supermutant characters Strong and Virgil.

 For Nick Valentine, I snuck in a unscheduled day to give him a custom sculpted face.
 He used the topology from our human customization system so that he could animate and talk to the player.
+Normally, the only characters with animated faces in a BGS game are those coming from the character creation system.

 GRAPHIC DESIGN